Astronomy Essentials

 In a lunar eclipse, the sun, Earth and moon line up, with the Earth in the middle.
 Image via NASA.

 Earth (shown as a white dot in the center of each blue disk) at each date when it’s aligned with the sun and moon.
-The moon is shown on the outer edge of the blue disk, it’s either sunward from it (new moon) or outward from it (full moon).
+The moon is shown on the outer edge of the blue disk.
+It’s either sunward from Earth (new moon) or outward from it (full moon).
 The blue disk is the plane of the moon’s orbit around Earth, darker blue for the half north of the ecliptic.
 This plane gradually rotates backward.
 There is an eclipse if the moon is new or full when near ascending or descending node through the ecliptic plane.
 Small arrows show the moon’s course over 7 days.
 Image via Guy Ottewell.
 Used with permission.

 Nodal precession of the lunar nodes as the Earth revolves around the sun causes an eclipse season approximately every six months.
-Image via Nela/ Wikimedia Commons.
-CC BY-SA 4.0.
+Image via Nela/ Wikimedia Commons (CC BY-SA 4.0).

 Lunar nodes point at the sun